gergelyhornyak/gergelyhornyak/README.md

 -->

-- 🔭 I’m currently working on discord bot
+- 🏎 I’m currently working on a Formula One Discord bot
+- 🎄 I'm taking part in the Advent of Code competition at the moment
 - 🌱 I’m currently learning at Coventry Uni

 <!--